At TODAY we take care to recommend items we hope you’ll enjoy! Just so you know, TODAY may get a small share of the

 Winter suggested the Proper pillow.
 It features an oval-shaped dip in the middle.
 “As your head sits in the hole, the pillow around it supports it properly,” he said.

-Bedgear’s Balance 2.0 Performance pillow is another good option.
+Bedgear’s Alpine 2.0 Performance pillow is another good option.
 It was specifically tested for back sleeping comfort, according to the company's website.
 The height adds comfort for sleepers who like to rest their shoulders on the pillow.

 This position is often recommended by experts.
 “Side sleeping in a fetal position opens up the spine and relaxes the muscles,” said Yalamanchili.